kentor/www.kentor.dev/posts/2015-03-17-testing-react-and-flux-applications-with-karma-and-webpack.md

 Now `API.doSomething()` will call the mocked axios' `get()`.

-Another option is to, once again, manipulate Webpack's `require` cache:
+Another option is to, once again, manipulate Webpack’s `require` cache:

 ```javascript
 require('axios'); // Make sure the module is loaded and cached